spandian-godaddy/vps4/doc/getting_started.md

     - in project explorer, right click vps4-core -> Maven -> Update project
     - after updating project, there may still be three errors in the "Problems" tab of Eclipse
         - if the errors say "plugin execution not covered by lifecycle configuration", this can be fixed by right clicking each error and ignoring in Eclipse

+- import code into Intellij Idea
+    - Import project -> find the pom.xml for the vps4-project and open it.
+    - go through the screens clicking "Next"
+    - Project should be opened in the editor once above steps are completed

 - create Eclipse Run Configurations
     - Run -> Run configurations